 Accurately determining the amount of steel needed, how long each phase of the project will take, and how much it will cost per project are the tenets of steel fabrication estimating, and no easy feat to say the least.
 Thanks to the use of current technology, large scale steel fabrication projects are now more cost-effective and more meticulously planned than ever.

 Take steel fabrication estimating software, for example.
-Such a tool can help create more realistic bids and cost estimates for prospective projects.
+Such a purpose-built tool can help create more realistic bids and cost estimates for prospective projects.
 With fast, intelligent modeling, you can study alternative structural solutions for steel structures.
-What’s more, many will enable you to create cost estimates by extracting the bill of materials from the model, and ensure constructability by identifying potential problems early on in the process.
+What’s more, many will enable you to create cost estimates by extracting the bill of materials and even labor associated with them from the model, and ensure constructability by identifying potential problems early on in the process.
 Taken together, these steel estimating software tools can help you create more realistic bids and cost estimates — both key strategies to grow profits.

 Finding alternative solutions